aartetxe/par-toolbox/examples/README.md

 General example:
 -----------
-This example covers some of the core functionalities of the toolbox.
+[This example](general.ipynb) covers some of the core functionalities of the toolbox.

-Outline
+Outline:
 1. Load a test dataset
 2. Preliminary analysis
    1. Show summary